constancecrozier/constancecrozier.github.io/about.md

 ---
 <a href="https://constancecrozier.github.io/cv/"><img src="/images/cv_button.png" alt="drawing" height="40"/></a><a href="https://constancecrozier.github.io/pubs/"><img src="/images/pub_button.png" alt="drawing" height="40"/></a><a href="https://constancecrozier.github.io/code/"><img src="/images/code_button.png" alt="drawing" height="40"/></a><a href="https://constancecrozier.github.io/about/"><img src="/images/about_button.png" alt="drawing" height="40"/></a>
 # About Constance
-Since September 2020 Constance has been a postdoctoral researcher at CU Boulder.
-Her interests lie at the intersection of operations research and power systems.
-She is particularly interested in the integration of residential demand response into future electricity systems.
-She was the developer for the Electric Stampede team in the [ARPA-E Grid Optimization Competition](https://gocompetition.energy.gov), winning [$140,000 prize money](https://gocompetition.energy.gov/challenges/challenge-2/Leaderboards/Final) in challenge 2.
+Since September 2020 I have been a postdoctoral researcher at CU Boulder.
+My interests lie in the operation and composition of future low carbon power systems, especially regarding the integration of residential demand response.
+I was the developer for the Electric Stampede team in the [ARPA-E Grid Optimization Competition](https://gocompetition.energy.gov), winning [$140,000 prize money](https://gocompetition.energy.gov/challenges/challenge-2/Leaderboards/Final) in challenge 2.

-Previously she worked at the UK Government, in the Department of Business, Energy and Industrial Strategy as a Technical Energy Specialist.
-There she advised on government policy regarding vehicle electrification, and developed the [SCORES](https://github.com/constancecrozier/SCORES) modeling framework.
+Previously I worked in Government, at the Department of Business, Energy and Industrial Strategy as a Technical Energy Specialist.
+There I advised on government policy regarding vehicle electrification, and developed the [SCORES](https://github.com/constancecrozier/SCORES) modeling framework.

-She completed all of her degrees at the University of Oxford.
-Her PhD, in the [Energy and Power Group](https://epg.eng.ox.ac.uk), investigated the impacts that wide-spread electric vehicle charging would have on operation of electricity networks; both if consumers charge without intervention, and with smart charging.
-You can read her thesis [here](https://ora.ox.ac.uk/objects/uuid:1cb55756-6cc6-45ea-aa6d-82a952ecaf7c/download_file?safe_filename=thesis_revised.pdf&type_of_work=Thesis).
+I received all of my degrees at the University of Oxford.
+My PhD, in the [Energy and Power Group](https://epg.eng.ox.ac.uk), investigated the impacts that wide-spread electric vehicle charging would have on operation of electricity networks; both if consumers charge without intervention, and with smart charging.
+You can read my thesis [here](https://ora.ox.ac.uk/objects/uuid:1cb55756-6cc6-45ea-aa6d-82a952ecaf7c/download_file?safe_filename=thesis_revised.pdf&type_of_work=Thesis).

 <h2>Outreach</h2>
 I am very driven to reduce the socio-economic inequalities presently in academia.
 As an undergraduate I was the access and outreach representative of my college, and as a graduate student I volunteered at several outreach events.
 I am especially passionate about encouraging women and those from lower economic backgrounds into STEM.